Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-3/ittan-momen.md

 abilities_top:
   - name: "Mundane Appearance"
     desc: "  When not moving, such as during the day, the ittan-momen is nearly indistinguishable from normal cloth.
-They have an automatic result of 26 on [[Deception]] checks and DCs to pass as normal cloth."
+They have an automatic result of 26 on [[compendium/skills.md#Deception|Deception]] checks and DCs to pass as normal cloth."
 abilities_bot:
   - name: "Constrict"
     desc: "⬻  Damage 1d8 (1d8) bludgeoning, DC 18"